SnakeAmadeus/lyricsHelper/README.md

 # lyricsHelper
 ## (English) Introduction:
 A Musescore(3.5) plugin intends to help input lyrics.
-It is designed for East Asian languages (monosyllabic languages like Sino-Tibetian languages) but also potentially work for other language texts with some workarounds.
+It is designed for East Asian languages (monosyllabic languages like Chinese, Cantonese, Japanese and Korean etc.) but also potentially work for other language texts with some workarounds.

 ### Installation: